the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 Type the following URL into the GitHub repo box and launch it: [**https://github.com/binder-examples/requirements**](https://github.com/binder-examples/requirements).
 You can even sign in to your Docker account to see when the image has been pushed to the registry.

+While trying to launch a repository, you may come across an `Internal Server Error`.
+In the case of this workshop, this is most likely due to the Kubernetes cluster only having a single node.
+For a stable cluster, it is recommended to deploy on at least three nodes, however this is not permitted on a Free Trial subscription.

+Another reason the `Internal Server Error` may appear is that you've tried to launch a repository immediately after a `helm upgrade`.
+It can take some time after an upgrade for the JupyterHub to reset it's internal state.
+Always check that all pods have `RUNNING` status using `kubectl get pods -n binderhub` before trying to launch a repo.

 ### Debugging your BinderHub

 If something is not working correctly with your BinderHub, the quickest way to find the problem is to access the JupyterHub logs.